jprochazk/hebi/design.md

     return n * factorial(n - 1)

-# Mu supports keyword arguments, but they are not enabled by default:
+# Hebi supports keyword arguments, but they are not enabled by default:
 fn a(v): ...
 a(v=20) # error: unknown keyword param `v` a(20) # ok!